kxuxin/GGC-STaRS.github.io/activities.md

 * Grizzly Hacks Coding Challenge - Live link - _Grizzly Hacks is a GGC student organization to promote coding activities on and off campus.
 We plan to hold a virtual activity that will include a training, followed by a hands-on coding challenge._
 * Grizzlies On Air radio station - Live link - _Grizzlies On Air is a culmination of research involving a student focused radio station on the GGC campus.
 Students will present their needs assessment, goals, vision, objectives, model design, marketing plan, and intervention strategy._
 * What do mathematicians research? - Live link - _We will have presentations by GGC math major students on their current or previous undergraduate research.
 We will also have panel discussions on the experience of being a math major and career opportunities for math majors._
-* Implementing a Data Science and Analytics Concentration at GGC - Live link - _This research will explain rationale and justification for the implementation of  a Data Science and Analytics (DSA) concentration within ITEC at Georgia Gwinnett College.
+* Implementing a Data Science and Analytics Concentration at GGC - Live link - Time: 1pm - 2pm
+_This research will explain rationale and justification for the implementation of  a Data Science and Analytics (DSA) concentration within ITEC at Georgia Gwinnett College.
 It will further demonstrate how the DSA  curricula map is developed, and how it relates to the significance of providing DSA students with the pedagogy that pertains to their successful careers in Analytics and Big Data Science._

 <h3>✨GGC Support Services & Programs✨</h3>